flutter/website/src/release/breaking-changes/scaffold-messenger.md

 `MaterialApp`, all descendant `Scaffold`s receive `SnackBar`s,
 unless a new `ScaffoldMessenger` scope is created further down the tree.
-By instantiating your own `ScaffoldMessenger`, you can control which `Scaffold`s receive `SnackBar`s, and which are not baseds on the context of your application.
+By instantiating your own `ScaffoldMessenger`, you can control which `Scaffold`s receive `SnackBar`s, and which are not, based on the context of your application.

 The method `debugCheckHasScaffoldMessenger` is available to assert that a given context has a `ScaffoldMessenger` ancestor.